 Anticipation mounted as guide Nick Spitznagle inflated the individual kayak rafts.
-I had thought that I would be on a big raft with a bunch of other people I did not know.
+I initially thought we would be on big rafts with six or more people.

 This would have been fine, but I definitely preferred the individual approach.
 It would be more adventurous having to navigate the river myself instead of having a guide do it in a large raft.

 We drove the three miles down from the ranch and put in along a dirt road off of County C northwest of Crivitz, Wisconsin.
 The best rapids, Horserace, is adjacent to the Wildman Ranch property, so this meant the most exciting stretch of whitewater would be at the end.